 6 HOSTEL FACILITIES & THEIR USE

 a.
-Multi-share rooms are normally for single-gender occupancy, but private rooms can be single-gender or mixed-gender.
+Dorm rooms are normally for single-gender occupancy, unless the whole room is booked by one group, all private rooms can be single-gender or mixed-gender.

 b.
-Argyll Backpackers reserves the right to amend room allocation until the time of arrival.
+Argyll Backpackers reserves the right to amend room allocation prior to the time of arrival.

 c.
 Guests will usually be able to access their allocated room(s) from 16:00hrs but this may be delayed subject to operational constraints.
 Guest(s) must check out of their room(s) no later than 10:30hrs unless otherwise agreed by the Warden.

 d.
-Bed linen is provided at the Hostel and towels may be hired as available.
+Bed linen and microfiber towels are provided (not towels when Group/Sole Use') at the Hostel (ordinary towels may be hired) as/when available.
 Guests are not permitted to use their own bed linens, sleep sheets or sleeping bags without the consent of the Warden.

-(ii) Motorists should drive forwards towards main building door (marked ‘Private’), then reverse park (as per the Highway Code advice), into a numbered bay, which is between marked arrows and red & white reflectors on the perimeter fence (2.4mtrs wide); this then enables unrestricted manoeuvrers to easily enable re-joining the main road.
+(ii) Motorists should drive forwards towards main building door (marked ‘Private’), then reverse park (as per the Highway Code advice), into a numbered bay, (which is 2.4mtrs wide), between marked arrows and red & white reflectors on the perimeter fence; this then enables unrestricted manoeuvrers to easily enable re-joining the main road.
 If vehicles are not properly parked, the owner/driver will be asked to re-park appropriately, with help if required.

 (iii) Vehicles should not at any time block or be left across the entrance to the Hostel, the adjacent side road, or our neighbour's privately owned grassed area opposite the entrance, or on the A83;